 Durability of EPDM roofs

-When it comes to flat roofs, EPDM is the most durable of the flat roofing materials, especially compared to a green roof or glass-reinforced plastic (GRP) flat roofing.
+When it comes to flat roofs, EPDM is the most durable of the flat roofing materials, especially compared to a felt roof or glass-reinforced plastic (GRP) flat roofing.
 EPDM can withstand heat and UV rays much better than its alternatives, especially when properly installed by a professional roofer.

 The lack of seams also reduces the risk of water ingress – another reason why it is so durable.
 Damage can also be easily patched up using a smaller square of EPDM, or a new roof laid cost effectively.
 Thus, whether a flat roof repair or replacement is necessary, you won’t be left too out of pocket.